-Combinations/Feature Functions Fn + 🌣 (F5/F6): brightness control Changes the LCD brightness of your computer screen.
+Combinations/Feature Functions Fn + 🕸 (F2): speaker switch Turns on and off the built-in speakers and the headphones.
+Fn + 🌣 (F5/F6): brightness control Changes the LCD brightness of your computer screen.
 To increase lighting intensity, keep pressing the Fn+F6 keys or press the Fn+F6 keys and then the ↑ or → key.
 To decrease lighting intensity, keep pressing the Fn+F5 keys or press the Fn+F5 keys and then the ↓ or ← key.
-Fn + [] / (F7): display output Toggles among your computer screen, an external display, and simultaneous output to both.
+Fn + □ / → (F7): display output Toggles among your computer screen, an external display, and simultaneous output to both.
 Fn + Q / Q (F9/F10) : zoom Changes the size of an image or a document displayed on some software.
 To make the view look smaller and further away (zoom out), press the Fn+F9 keys.
 To make the view look bigger and closer (zoom in), press the Fn+F10 keys.
 See the help file included with the VAIO Control Center for more information.
-Fn + ^Z - (F12): hibernate Provides the lowest level of power consumption.
+Fn + Z (F12): hibernate Provides the lowest level of power consumption.
 When you execute this command, the states of the system and the connected peripheral devices are saved to the built-in storage device and the system power is turned off.
 To return the system to its original state, use the power button to turn on the power.
-For details on power management, see Using the Power Saving Modes (page 105) .
+For details on power management, see Using the Power Saving Modes (page 92) .